Nursery Rooms

 Capacity: 6 children & 2 team members

 We added the Transition Room simply because we believe children of this age are experiencing an essential transitional stage as they develop into a more conscious sense of self.
+The main changes within this room are that children transition to sleeping on floor mats within the room and also that they begin to access the bigger back garden, including the trikes and climbing/large art areas.

 The room is designed to include all elements of our Baby Room with adaptions to support the abilities of this age range and allow for increased autonomy.